 As a result, huge areas of land are no longer able to support plant life, and farming is becoming impossible.
 Eroded soil then flows down the Meki River into the nearby Lake Ziway, causing it to dry up as it fills with silt.

-So far, we have worked with 868 enterprise group members to provide tools and training to process and sell tree products.
-They have also learned techniques which will help them to restore degraded land.
-Over 8,000 fruit trees have been distributed, some of which are already fruiting.
+During this project, we worked with 868 enterprise group members to provide tools and training to process and sell tree products.
+They learned techniques which will help them to restore degraded land.
+Over 8,000 fruit trees were distributed too.

 The Dugda-Meki project has been running since June 2017, thanks to funding from RPS.
 With additional funding from IDH, we have been able to extend the project and support even more people.
 We are working with Vison of Community Development Association (VoDCA) to implement this project.